Nutrition

 4. Cashews

-Cashews have a luxuriously creamy texture that makes them taste decadent and satisfying.
+Cashews have a luxuriously creamy texture that, despite being some of the healthiest nuts, makes them taste decadent and satisfying.
 While these nuts are undoubtedly tasty, are cashews good for you?
-These curved treats are in fact some of the healthiest nuts because of their vitamin K and magnesium values.
+These curved treats are, in fact, some of the healthiest nuts because of their vitamin and nutrient values.

 Along with being a delicious snack, cashews are versatile nuts for cooking with, especially when added to Asian-inspired dishes like stir-fries or noodle recipes.